LamininSolutions/mfsql-connector/source/tables/tbMFEmailTemplate.rst

 Additional Info
 ===============

-The tablescript to produce the table for inclusion in the email (optional) Email body consists of the following
+The tablescript to produce the table for inclusion in the email (optional) should copy with two requirements
+  - insert result into ##Report e.g. select * into ##Report from table
+  - the where clause to include @objid for e.g. where objid = @objid

+Email body consists of the following
  - Greeting : Dear Sir  or Dear John
  - Main body : standard text of the email
  - Signature : From Customer care or From Peter
  - Footer : Company detail

 All styling is done in the HEAD and as inline styling using CSS and HTML